 Every strength has a cost.
 Every useful behaviour carries a shadow.
-The moment we stop pretending otherwise, we can start managing both.
+The moment we pretend otherwise — calling weaknesses "areas for development" — we lose the ability to manage them honestly.
+Here is how to do it instead.

 Date